felnanuke2/felnanuke2/README.md

 ## My Apps
-- you can find my Published Apps on Play Store button below
+- you can find my personal apps published on Google Play Sotore by clicking the button below.

 <a